SlugBot/web/content/Discord/Pvplb/String Settings.md

+Certain bodies of text displayed by the leaderboard system can be customised. [[Flag Replacers]] function in these fields.
 ### openChalPrefix
-String sent before an open challenge embed.
+String sent before an open challenge embed. if valid [[Embed JSON]] is provided, the embed will be displayed.
 #### default
 `null`
 ### lbDescription